Programs in Graduate Study

 Transfer Credits

-25 percent of the required credit hours to complete the degree may be fulfilled by eligible graduate-level transfer courses.
+A maximum of 25 % of the required credit hours to complete the degree may be fulfilled by eligible graduate-level transfer courses.
 Courses accepted for transfer credit must have been earned at the graduate level from an accredited institution and carry a letter grade of “B” or better.
 Courses which carry grades such as “P” or “S” are unacceptable for transfer credit.
 All transfer courses must be approved by the program faculty at the time of matriculation and recency requirements.
 Courses older than 7 years may not be transferred if out of a graduate degree earned by the applicant.

 Policies Governing Use of Special Topics or Independent Study Courses